Faculty Learning Communities

 Enhancing student learning through high-quality teaching

 A faculty learning community (FLC) is a small, practice-oriented study group for faculty.
 Members of SCHEV-sponsored FLCs spend an academic year learning together about a topic of mutual interest related to teaching, learning or assessment.
-Through this initiative, SCHEV aims to create a structure for faculty to connect in meaningful ways and to develop "communities of practice" that support high-quality teaching and learning.
+FLCs meet in person or online on a schedule determined by the members.
+Through this initiative, SCHEV aims to create a structure for faculty across Virginia to connect in meaningful ways and to develop "communities of practice" that support high-quality teaching and learning.

 How to Participate

 The sign-up period for 2019-20 Faculty Learning Communities ended in early September.
 To receive announcements about future FLCs and other teaching-related activities, join the SCHEV Teaching & Learning group

 SCHEV offered two ways for faculty to participate in a learning community in 2019-20.
 Most signed up for a place in a group on a pre-determined topic

 .
 Others identified their own group members and proposed a topic for SCHEV's approval.
 See the FLC proposal worksheet